 Direct Connection To Customers (Push Notifications)

-This is something that is impossible with a website.
-Of course, one may send email messages about new products or seasonal sales, but that channel loses badly to direct customer notifications via iOS mobile app.
+This is impossible with a website.
+Of course, one may send email messages about new products or seasonal sales, but that channel loses badly to direct customer notifications via the iOS mobile app.
 Push notifications are both instant and unobtrusive at the same time, that’s a truly nice option for businesses.
 And one of the major reasons to have a brand eCommerce app.

 Shoppers get such alerts when they open a mobile app and may get them even without activating an app.
 50% of users like notifications and 80% of users say offers and rewards make them more loyal to a brand.